AusCycling Fat Bike National Championships

 “Driving to the Kimberley is an annual pilgrimage for our family.
 Pack the Prado, load the kids and hit the road.” said race director Simon Rimmer.

-The MTBA Fat Bike National Championships are just the beginning of the eight day cycling celebrations and fellowship of The Gibb Challenge.
-Now into its fourteenth campaign, The Gibb Challenge traces the iconic stock route of the Gibb River Road from the deep port town of Derby, through the vast savannah of the central Kimberley to El Questro Wilderness Park, raising community awareness and funds for charity.
+The AusCycling Fat Bike National Championships are just the beginning of the eight day cycling celebrations and fellowship of The Gibb Challenge.
+Now into its fifteenth campaign, The Gibb Challenge traces the iconic stock route of the Gibb River Road from the deep port town of Derby, through the vast savannah of the central Kimberley to El Questro Wilderness Park, raising community awareness and funds for charity.
 Overnight camping and fellowship at Imintji Community, Mount Elizabeth Station, Ellenbrae Station, Home Valley Station and El Questro.